W.C. Handy Birthplace

 In the 20th century, Lauderdale County saw further growth and development.
 The construction of Wilson Dam in the 1920s brought electricity and economic opportunities to the area.
 The county also became known for its rich musical heritage, with Florence serving as the birthplace of the "Muscle Shoals Sound," a distinctive style of soul and R&B music.
 Today, Lauderdale County continues to thrive, with a strong economy, vibrant arts and culture scene, and a commitment to preserving its unique history.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Lauderdale County, Alabama.
+This timeline provides a concise overview of the key events in the history of Lauderdale County, Alabama.

 • 1818 - Lauderdale County is established on February 6, 1818, as one of the original nine counties formed when Alabama became a state.